Relenes510/reveel_th_proj/README.md

 # How to run pipeline
 The actual “pipeline” is essentially the Pipeline notebook that triggers the individual pieces.
 Run the “pipeline” notebook to get all the notebook outputs.
 Open + run the individual notebooks to see how they are ran.
 All dependencies are included in the requirements.txt.
-See Reveel Project Process.jpeg for a visual look into how I would set this pipeline up in a real data orchestrating tool
+ETL_Design.jpeg for a visual look into how I would set this pipeline up in a real data orchestrating tool

 # Assumptions made
  - If a company has a client_id entry as two different tiers, then I am going to assume they signed up for the higher available tier available.
 Meaning that I do not need to keep records of the lower tier as long as the client_id is the same for both entries